 - 3. Lance Drive

-- 4. Princess Way, Seward Street, and Barracks Street
+- 4. Princess Way, Seward, and Barracks Streets

 - 5. Tlingit Way, Marine, and Seward Streets

 - 6. Observatory, Seward, and American Streets

-- 7. New Archangel Sewer Upgrade5
+- 7. New Archangel Sewer Upgrade

 - 8. Kimsham, Tilson, and Peterson Streets

 - 9. Old Harbor Mountain Road

 - 10. Viking Way and Valhalla Drive

-The CBS Wastewater Treatment Plant on Japonski Island, replacement of the HVAC system and replacement or upgrade to the building envelope in order to extend useful life and push-out the need for a new facility.
+The CBS Wastewater Treatment Plant on Japonski Island, replacement of the HVAC system and replacement or upgrade to the building envelope in order to extend useful life and push out the need for a new facility.

-Wastewater collection and treatment is an Enterprise Fund and as such annual revenues, primarily from user fees, are to cover annual operating costs as well as create savings to pay for improvements that will be needed over time.
+Wastewater collection and treatment is an Enterprise Fund so annual revenues, primarily from user fees, are intended to cover annual operating costs and create savings for future improvements.

-- To pay for system repairs and improvements a 4.5% user fee increase is proposed annually for 2018 and 2019; an increase of 6% in 2020; 2.9% in 2021; 3.5% in 2022; 4.3% in 2023 and 2024, then 2.8% annually thereafter. - As with other Enterprise Funds, the proposed annual increases are directly tied to the capital required to finance the long-term infrastructure plan.
+- To pay for system repairs and improvements, a 4.5% user fee increase is proposed annually for 2018 and 2019; an increase of 6% in 2020; 2.9% in 2021; 3.5% in 2022; 4.3% in 2023 and 2024, then 2.8% annually thereafter. - As with other Enterprise Funds, the proposed annual increases are directly tied to the capital required to finance the long-term infrastructure plan.
 Similar to the Water Fund, the Wastewater Fund long-term capital infrastructure plan expects to use low-interest ADEC loans every year going forward as the source of funding to pay for planned improvements.
 To obtain these low interest loans, the wastewater fund must generate acceptable levels of cash flow from operations and not become too leveraged as measured by the debt-to-equity ratio.